emanjon/current-problem-statement/draft-todo-yourname-protocol.md

 {{I-D.ietf-quic-extended-key-update}}.

-The property considered in this document is that either endpoint can independently initiate such an update without the need for a live response from its peer.
+The property considered in this document is that either endpoint can independently initiate and complete such an update without waiting for a live response from its peer.
 The peer can process the update later from compatible predecessor state.
 This property is useful even on a reliable network because it allows the endpoints to use different update schedules.
 Long propagation delays,